 Investing provided an additional 73% more cash!

-Those in the FIRE movement know this, and it’s why they invest their money aggressively in low cost index funds and ETFs.
+Its one of the best ways to build wealth, and those in the FIRE movement know this – it’s why they invest their money aggressively in low cost index funds and ETFs.

 You can learn how to start investing with Betterment here – a leading robo-advisor who makes it easy to get started.